 Grounded in professionalism and respect for all parties.

 5.9.2 In the event that candidates violate electoral policy, the CEO may conduct an investigation to determine if the behaviour constitutes a minor or major infraction.
-The CEO may apply a warning or a sanction to any group, campaign manager, or candidate.
-In the instance where a campaign manager or group commits an infraction, a sanction may be applied equally to each candidate who is a member of that group.
+The CEO may apply a warning or a sanction to any cooperative, campaign manager, or candidate.
+In the instance where a campaign manager or cooperative commits an infraction, a sanction may be applied equally to each candidate who is a member of that cooperative.
 An investigation may be initiated through a formal complaint.

 5.9.3 A candidate for election to the UVSS Board of Directors who commits a disqualifiable offence shall be prohibited from running as a candidate in elections to the UVSS Board of Directors for a period of not longer than one [1] board term.